Lxkota95/website/README.md

 - [ ] Add drop-down sections for each project using HTMX
 - [ ] Look into Go's `embed` module to include static files in the binary

-## Deployment | Fly io
-- Fly.io is used to deploy and host this site
-- Configuration file `fly.toml` lives in the root of this repo
-- Fly's command line utility `flyctl` is used to orchestrate deployments
+## Development
+- The `air` framework is used for local development & testing
-  - Deploy with `flyctl deploy`
+- Build and execute with `air -c configs/.air.toml`
-  - Check status with `flyctl status`
-  - Check logs with `flyctl logs`

 ## Docker
+- Configuration file: `build/Dockerfile`
 - Build: `sudo docker build -t lxkota-test -f build/Dockerfile .`
 - Run: `sudo docker run lxkota-test`

+## Deployment
+- Fly.io is used to deploy and host this site
+- Configuration file: `configs/fly.toml`
+- Fly's command line utility `flyctl` is used to orchestrate deployments:
+  - Deploy with `flyctl deploy --config configs/fly.toml`
+  - Check status with `flyctl status --config configs/fly.toml`
+  - Check logs with `flyctl logs --config configs/fly.toml`